Aggies vs. Nittany Lions: First Round Betting Trends, Record ATS, Home/Road Splits

 Bet with the King of Sportsbooks!
 Check out the latest odds and place your bets with BetMGM Sportsbook.

-- Penn State has a 19-12-0 record against the spread this season.

-- This season, the Nittany Lions have been victorious five times in 11 chances when named as an underdog of at least +135 or worse on the moneyline.

-- The moneyline set for this matchup implies Penn State has a 42.6% chance of coming away with a victory in the contest.
+- The moneyline for this contest implies a 60% chance of a victory for Texas A&M.

 Texas A&M vs. Penn State Over/Under Stats